thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dashd.md

        Specify asn mapping used for bucketing of the peers (default: ip_asn.map).
 Relative paths will be prefixed by the net-specific datadir location.

-  -banscore=<n>
-       Threshold for disconnecting and discouraging misbehaving peers (default:
-       100)

   -bantime=<n>
        Default duration (in seconds) of manually configured bans (default: